How to create a beautiful mini meadow garden

 If you’re generally interested in sustainable living, and would like to know how to be more eco-friendly in your garden, then here is a useful sustainable garden checklist.

 I also recommend the New Wild Garden by Ian Hodgson if you’re interested in naturalistic styles of planting and pollinator-friendly plants.
 It recommends a wide range of plants suitable for smaller gardens with guidance on how to plant and look after them.

-Faversham Open Gardens & Garden Market Day 28th June 2020
+Faversham Open Gardens & Garden Market Day is the last Sunday in June